NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Boarding Assault.md

-Either Stride twice or attempt an Acrobatics check (DC determined by the GM, but usually DC 20) to swing on a rope up to twice your Speed.
+Either Stride twice or attempt an Acrobatics check check (DC determined by the GM, but usually DC 20) to swing up to twice your Speed on a rope or similar object, then Strike.

-If you boarded or disembarked from a boat or similar vehicle during this movement, you can make a melee Strike that deals one additional weapon damage die.
+If you boarded or disembarked from a boat or similar vehicle during this movement, the Strike deals one additional weapon damage die.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*